 - Complete surveys.
 A survey group, TwitchRPG (nice one, heh) stands as the official center for surveying different streamers.
 To promote honest opinions that first come to your mind they set a time limit on your survey, in case of which you exceed the limit, you get nothing.
 However, doing it quickly can get you up to 500 bits!

 Finally, How to Get Twitch Bits For Me?

 There’s no pre-defined setup for this, you get them as soon as you opt for this method.

 However, as noted above, you need to become a Twitch Affiliate or Twitch Partner in order to use Twitch bits.
 In essence, you have to dedicate at least a good part of your working week streaming, and a couple of other requirements.

 If you’ve decided on using Twitch bits as your primary Twitch source of income, you might consider streamlining your streaming activity.

 For example, make a schedule that you’ll stick with.
 If you’re irregular or make frequent and long gaps between streaming, you’ll provoke the ire of both Twitch and your supporters.
 A regular schedule, however, can ensure a steady supply of cheers.

 Make your streams interesting.
 Do what other people wouldn’t.
 Remember, you have an audience to entertain.
 Be creative!
 After all, Twitch is the place you can place all your creativity into.
 Play games your own way, or do things better than anyone else in the niche.

-Finally, show your love towards the community.
+Finally, show your love for the community.
 Amiable people tend to win the sympathies of many.
-Include them in your content frequently, give shoutouts, form loyal follower base.
+Include them in your content frequently, give shoutouts, form a loyal follower base.
 Be a streamer you yourself would watch in your free time.